What is in this leaflet

 - medicines used to treat diseases that involve inflammation, like asthma and arthritis (corticosteroids)

-- specific medicines for the treatment of high blood pressure (ACE inhibitors, calcium channel blockers, beta blockers)
+- specific medicines for the treatment of high blood pressure (ACE inhibitors, angiotensin II receptor antagonists, calcium channel blockers, beta blockers)

 - medicines used to prevent blood clots, such as warfarin